Pavidlo27/minimalist-ecommerce/README.md

 ![minimalistEcommerceIcon](https://github.com/luk-aa/minimalist-ecommerce/assets/86773254/be1e917a-2999-42a5-860e-6656f8fe004f)

 ## About the project
+This is a minimalist e-commerce website built with React and Tailwind CSS.
 With a focus on simplicity and clean design, this store prioritize user experience, making it easy for customers to find and purchase the products they need.

 👉 Live Demo: [Minimalist Ecommerce](https://minimalist-ecommerce-shgh.vercel.app/)